sombriks/sample-liquibase/README.md

 src/main/resources/db/changelogs/2021-07-13-20-41-52_add-pet-color.sql
 ```

-Once the file is edited, **build the project** and then maven targets can help to apply the migration.
+Once the file is edited, **build the project** and then maven liquibase goals can help to apply the migration.

 ## Reference Documentation